 What are the Opportunity/ies Identified?
-Management Approach There is still an opportunity for sustained engagemen with the employees to increase their involvement morale, and over-all well-being, and maintain a harmonious working environment.
-Availability of skilled workforce in the areas of operation and continuous provision of competitive compensation and benefits package to the employees continue to present an opportunity for VITA to sustain its employees' jobs and continuously provide more employment and livelihood to the residents in the areas of operation. the laws and regulations on the minimum wage and benefits set by the government as well as industry standards and it benchmarks on similar companies within the industry to evaluate the fneed to update and increase its compensation and benefit package to ensure that the same is scompetitive, if not better, than the companies within the industry.
+Management Approach There is still an opportunity for sustained engagement in with the employees to increase their involvement, the morale, and over-all well-being, and maintain as harmonious working environment. n addition to the foregoing, VITA regularly checks he laws and regulations on the minimum wage and benefits set by the government as well as industry standards and it benchmarks on similar companies within the industry to evaluate the need to update and increase its compensation and benefit package to ensure that the same is competitive, if not better, than the companies